crschnick/pdx_unlimiter/README.md

 ## Savegame editor

-The Pdx-Unlimiter also features a savegame editor.
+The Pdx-Unlimiter also comes with a savegame editor.
 With this editor you can edit any file that is saved in a Paradox text format.
 This includes EU4 and CK3 non-ironman savegames, any game data files for mods and other purposes, and all Stellaris savegames.